Sir James Stewart, 7th Baronet: Career

 From 1783 to 1790, he represented Enniskillen in the Parliament of Ireland.
 He was appointed High Sheriff of Donegal for 1799 and served in that role until 1800.
-In 1802, he represented County Donegal in the Parliament of the United Kingdom, serving until 1818.
+In 1802, he represented Donegal in the Parliament of the United Kingdom, serving until 1818.

 Personal life

 On 19 December 1778, Steward married Mary Susanna Whaley, the daughter of Richard Chapell Whaley, MP of Whaley Abbey.
 Together, they were the parents of two sons and three daughters, including: